 You should never treat Lyme disease with complementary therapies alone.
 Anyone who has Lyme disease needs to take antibiotics to cure the disease and avoid complications.
 Lyme disease does affect many parts of your body, so including complementary therapies along with standard treatment may help.

 Some people believe they have long-lasting complications from Lyme disease.
-Using CAM therapies to treat these long-lasting complications is controversial, with some conventional doctors believing that CAM practitioners are attributing too many random symptoms as being from Lyme disease.
+Using CAM therapies to treat these long-lasting complications is controversial.
+Conventional doctors believing that CAM practitioners may be attributing too many random symptoms to Lyme disease.
 Make sure you see reputable doctors, whether conventional or CAM practitioners, and educate yourself so that you can be your own advocate.

 Always tell all of your doctors about the herbs and supplements you are using or considering using.